 What is the right amount of exercise after weight loss surgery?
 Many patients are hesitant about exercising after surgery, but exercise is an essential component of success after surgery.
 Exercise actually begins on the afternoon of surgery - the patient must be out of bed and walking.
 The goal is to walk further on the next day, and progressively further every day after that, including the first few weeks at home.
 Patients are often released from medical restrictions and encouraged to begin exercising about two weeks after surgery, limited only by the level of wound discomfort.
 The type of exercise is dictated by the patient's overall condition.
 Some patients who have severe knee problems can't walk well, but may be able to swim or bicycle.
 Many patients begin with low stress forms of exercise and are encouraged to progress to more vigorous activity when they are able.

 Can I get pregnant after weight loss surgery?
-It is strongly recommended that women wait at least one year after the surgery before a pregnancy.
+It is strongly recommended that women wait at least TWO year after the surgery before a pregnancy.
 Approximately one year post-operatively, your body will be fairly stable (from a weight and nutrition standpoint) and you should be able to carry a normally nourished fetus.
 You should consult your surgeon as you plan for pregnancy.